 See the three light sources in this dining room, which has no recessed lights.
 It looks light in the morning, but at night you need all the bulbs you can get.
 There’s a chandelier, a table lamp and a floor lamp.

 Budget Floor Lamps by style

 Floor lamps come in all styles and budgets.
 I like to stick to handful of sources for lighting to avoid black hole of online shopping.
-My go-to sources floor lamps including Ballard Designs (especially on sale), Lamps Plus, Target and Amazon.
+My go-to sources floor lamps including Ballard Designs (especially on sale), Pottery Barn, IKEA (for the biggest bargains, but not the most light) Target, Etsy and Amazon.

 Arch Floor Lamps

 This style of floor lamp works well over a chair or over a couch.
 These lamps are large enough that they can add height to a space and act like a sculptural element in the room.

 - IKEA Ranarp Floor lamp – I love the prices on Ikea Light fixtures but you have to be sure that they take a standard bulb.
 Some Ikea lighting is only made to work with the bulbs they sell.

 - Cantilever Drop Pendant Floor Lamp from Target (less than $100)

 - Overarching Floor Lamp from West Elm – Comes in three finishes, antique brass, bronze and nickel.
 Wait for a sale on this one.

 - Target Arc Floor Lamp (less than $100)